trungquy/BoT-SORT/README.md

 # BoT-SORT

 This is a fork of bearpaw/pytorch-pose which is modified for use as a Python package.
+Not affiliated with the original authors.

 > [**BoT-SORT: Robust Associations Multi-Pedestrian Tracking**](https://arxiv.org/abs/2206.14651)
 >